mcole22266/pythonTutorial/InteractiveProgramming/Lab1/README.md

 1. First create a file called `converter.py` and open it with Atom &rarr; `atom converter.py`
 2. On the first line, use the `input` function in order to ask the user for the a temperature in Fahrenheit and save it into a variable called `f`.
+3. Remember that user-input is always a string.
+We need to perform some arithmetic on the given number so be sure to convert it from a string into an integer (or float)
-3. On the next line, we want to convert fahrenheit into celsius so Google the formula.
+4. On the next line, we want to convert fahrenheit into celsius so Google the formula and see if you can figure out how to do it.
  - `c = whateverTheFormulaIs` will assign the conversion to a variable called `c`.
+ - **Note:** If you can't figure it out, I've gone ahead and included the line at the very bottom of this document.
-4. Finally, we want to print the answer to the screen (maybe use the `format` function you recently learned?
+5. Finally, we want to print the answer to the screen (maybe use the `format` function you recently learned?

 Here are some sample runs that should be similar to yours: